 Welcome to Metro Little Rock: Hillcrest

-Hipper and more laid-back than its cousin to the north, Hillcrest is always hosting people from all over Metro Little Rock.
-Hillcrest is full of beautiful turn-of-the-century homes and cottages.
+Hipper and more laid-back than The Heights, its cousin to the north, Hillcrest is full of beautiful turn-of-the-century homes and cottages.
 Plus, home prices are lower here than in The Heights and there are more rental options, too.
 The charming Craftsman bungalows, American Foursquare houses and two-story Tudor-style homes sit cozily along oak-lined streets.

 In the mornings and evenings, residents — a lot of young professionals and artistic types — emerge to walk pets alongside wrought iron fences and overflowing azaleas.
-All day long, the historic district’s diverse shops and restaurants are bustling with customers.
+The historic district’s diverse shops and restaurants are bustling with customers.
 Places like Café Bossa Nova, Mylo Coffee Co., Kemuri and The Pantry Crest beckon all of Metro Little Rock for delicious and diverse eats.
-And at night, voices carry across the neighborhood from the patios of favored gathering spots like Ciao Baci and U.S. Pizza.
+And at night, voices carry across the neighborhood from the patios of favored gathering spots like Ciao Baci, Hill Station and U.S. Pizza.

 Nature’s influences are as much a part of this neighborhood as a Damgoode Pies’ pizza.
 Families and fitness seekers explore the beautiful Allsopp Park, which boasts softball and tennis courts, biking and hiking trails.
-Knoop Park, where you can often find runners and joggers with strollers, is also a popular place to watch RiverFest and the Main Streets bridge’s Fourth of July fireworks.
+Knoop Park is also a popular place to play outside, and it's a popular spot to watch the Fourth of July fireworks.